theheavygluon/QPy/README.md

 # QPy
  QPy is a python module that aims at making many quantum mechanical computations/simulations operable in no more than a line of code.
 For example, the tise.solve() feature solves the Time-Independent Schrödinger Equation, plots the Wavefunction and prints the eigenvalues (something that would usually take a few hundred lines of code to do).
-This numerical package is useful for anyone taking or teaching QM1 as the syntax barely requires a learning curve and makes rigorous problems solved in seconds!
+This numerical package is useful for anyone taking QM1 as the syntax barely requires a learning curve and makes rigorous problems solved in seconds!

 # State of the project